pappscalle/costa-code-assignment/README.md

 ## Encountered problems

-The provied Mockoon environment was not compatible with the latest version of Mockoon.
+The provided Mockoon environment was not compatible with the latest version of Mockoon.
 Needed to manually edit it.

 ## REST API